Amerosa/SMLgo/README.md

 # SMLgo
-Small Matrix Library written in go for exducational purposes
+Small Matrix Library written in go for educational purposes